 When it’s time to replace your roof, it’s a good idea to ask your favorite roofing company if there’s been any new developments in roofing.
 Since you had your last roof installed, maybe there’s a new roofing product or technology you should consider.
 For example, do you know about SBS-modified asphalt shingles, or stone-coated steel shingles?
 Both are relatively new roof technologies that you might be interested in.

-If you're looking for new roofing shingles and you need help deciding which brand to go with, what features you need, etc., what's in your budget, we can help.
-Some cities, such as Fort Collins, we're not allowed to install a non-impact-resistant asphalt roofing shingle.
+If you're looking for new residential roofing shingles in Colorado and you need help deciding which brand to go with, what features you need, etc., what's in your budget, we can help.
+In some cities, such as Fort Collins, we're not allowed to install a non-impact-resistant asphalt roofing shingle.
 This is due to the number of hail storms the city gets.
 This does make the decision process a little easier.
 If you know what you want and just need us to install them, that's cool, too 🙂 Contact us for a free estimate.